Virtual Entities in D365 F&O: Exposing External Data Without the ETL Tax

 Critical Design Decisions

 - Require a filter.
-Without a vendor code filter, the provider returns empty.
-This prevents users from accidentally loading every supplier rating in the system with an unfiltered query
+Without a vendor code filter, return empty.
+Don't let a user accidentally fetch every rating in the source system through an unbounded

 - Error handling.
 A failed API call throws an error that surfaces in the UI, not a silent empty result